 When you contact your travel agent, you should look for specific fares that fit the type of travel you are planning.
 Examples can be:

-- If you are planning an international trip, you may consider asking about tour operator fares that would require some land arrangement to be booked with the flight.
+- If you are planning an international trip, you may consider asking about tour operator fares that require some land arrangement to be booked with the flight.
 Check with your travel agent, but one night’s accommodation may be enough to qualify.
 And the benefits are usually lower prices, more flexible conditions for changes and cancellations, and more favorable payment terms.

 - Suppose you are planning a trip that involves flights within Europe.
 You need to be aware of baggage allowances and fees if not included in the fare.
 Make sure your agent compares the price of Economy Light with added cost for bags with, for example, Economy Standard, which includes baggage.